Sahara Sparks 2018 + AfriLabs Annual Gathering 2018 is a joint event co-organized by Sahara Sparks and AfriLabs.

 In 2017, African tech startups raised funding in excess of US$195 million, up 51 percent compared to 2016.
 Africa still fairs low in terms if you compare with other global economies.
 China and India now account for a quarter of the venture-capital market and they are slowly closing into the United States.
 Should we expect this to happen any time soon in the continent?
 What can be done to attract more venture capital and angels investment in the continent?

+Special Offer for STUDENTS.
 Register Now and Get Your Ticket From Our Offices.
-Get 50% OFF when you sign up before 15th June 2018.
+Get 50% OFF when you sign up before 24th June 2018.

-Get your student ticket here, tickets for individual students or groups attending the event.
-The ticket costs 50,000 TZS per person.
+Get your student ticket here.
+The opportunity for individual students or groups attending the event.
+The ticket costs 50,000 TZS per person for two days.

-Get your corporate ticket here.
-The tickets are for corporate individuals attending the event.
-The ticket costs 100,000 TZS per person.
+Get your individual ticket here.
+The opportunity for anyone looking to attend and enjoy.
+The ticket costs 100,000 TZS per person for two days.

 Get your startup ticket here.
-The tickets are for startup teams looking to attend the event.
-The ticket costs 200,000 TZS per two people.
+The opportunity for startup teams looking to attend the event.
+The ticket costs 200,000 TZS per two people for two days.

 Get your investor ticket here.
-The tickets are for investors looking to invest on startups.
-The ticket costs 500,000 TZS per two people.
+The opportunity for investors looking to invest

 “We have the will, the reason and the ability to do so” | The Late Julius K. Nyerere